AnkitaVishw/Appointment-Booking/README.md

    - Update the database configuration in the backend code.
    - Run the Node.js server using `node index.js`.
-    - For notification I used twilio so if you want to use same then you have to create account in twilio and you will get SID number and Auth token by using that you will get sms notification.
+   - For notification I used twilio so if you want to use same then you have to create account in twilio and you will get SID number and Auth token and in index.js file in you have to provide that information.

+   In this part of code-----
+                const accountSid = 'Your_accountSid';
+                const authToken = 'Your_authToken';
+   And you have to genrate a twilio number also which you have to provide in this part of code---
+                twilioClient.messages
+                    .create({
+                    body: message,
+                    from: 'Your_twilio number',
+                    to: phoneNumber,
+                    })
+   - If you are using twilio for free trial you have to add your number and verify that to get notification.
 3. **Testing:**
    - Access the application in a web browser (origin: 'http://localhost:3000' ).
    - Test various functionalities, including viewing available time slots, booking appointments, and receiving notifications.
    - Check the database to verify that appointment data is being stored correctly.
-    - If you are using twilio for free trial you have to add your number and verify that to get notification.

 4. **Debugging and Troubleshooting:**
    - Use browser developer tools and server logs for debugging.